pymupdf/PyMuPDF/docs/module.rst

 After each page of the output file, a formfeed character, `hex(12)` is written -- even if the input page has no text at all.
 This behavior can be controlled via options.

 .. note:: For "layout" mode, **only horizontal, left-to-right, top-to bottom** text is supported, other text is ignored.
-In this mode, text is also ignored, if its fontsize is too small.
+In this mode, text is also ignored, if its :data:`fontsize` is too small.

    "Simple" and "blocks" mode in contrast output **all text** for any text size or orientation.